d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 $excluded_uuids = ''
 while(...) {
 	$new_uid = '{REF:I@I:0 {CMD ...}}'
-	$excluded_uuids += '-'$new_uid
+	$excluded_uuids += ' -'$new_uid
 }
 ```

-Because our placeholder is part of a trigger, we can however use it inside KeePass's *"every X second"* event and successively resolve the placeholder's value on each loop.
+Since our placeholder is part of a trigger, we can however use it inside KeePass's *"every X second"* event and successively resolve the placeholder's value on each loop.

 ![event_every_second](/assets/img/blog/keepass_triggers/event_every_second.png)
 _"Time - Period" trigger event can be used to resolve the same placeholder multiple times_